etternagame/etterna/README.md

 ## Licensing Terms

-In short- you can do anything you like with the game (including sell products made with it), provided you *do not*:

-1. Claim to have created the engine yourself or remove the credits
+In short — you can do anything you like with the game (including sell products made with it), provided you *do not* claim to have created the engine yourself or remove the credits.

 For specific information/legalese:

 * All of the our source code is under the [MIT license](http://opensource.org/licenses/MIT).
-* Any songs that are included within this repository are under the [Creative Commons license](https://creativecommons.org/).
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).

 Etterna began as a fork of https://github.com/stepmania/stepmania